CONGRATULATIONS TO OUR OUTSTANDING

 2021 ATHENA AWARD WINNER

 The Athena Award is awarded to the “outstanding senior female athlete” in each school.
 The award is based on excellence in individual sports or for participation and accomplishments in team sports.
-Miranda will be recognized with other Athena Award winners this spring.
+Peyton will be recognized with other Athena Award winners this spring.

 NEW NCAA ELIGIBILITY CENTER REQUIREMENTS